Motorists, be on the lookout for deer on highways

 When it is dark, use your high beams whenever the road is free of oncoming traffic.
 This will allow a deer’s eyes to shine, even when along the side of the road, so that you are prepared if one starts making its way toward you.

 While jokes abound about deer crossing signs and the Arkansas Department of Transportation simply moving them to a crosswalk to let deer cross in those areas, the signs are there for a reason.
-According to ADOT, these signs are placed at areas where they have been requested by people observing multiple instances of animals crossing the road and where vehicle collisions have occurred.
+These signs are placed at areas where they have been requested by people observing multiple instances of animals crossing the road and where vehicle collisions have occurred.

 Never swerve to avoid a deer in the road.
 Swerving can confuse the deer on where to run.
 Swerving can also cause a head-on collision with oncoming vehicles, take you off the roadway into a tree or a ditch, and greatly increase the chances of serious injuries.
 If a deer does move into your path, maintain control and do your best to brake and give the deer time to get out of your way.

 A frequent question to the Game and Fish Commission is, “If I hit and kill a deer on a road, can I keep the deer for meat?”
 The answer is yes, and it does not count on a hunter’s season limit.
-But be sure to report it, so that the AGFC can issue a check number for the vehicle collision so that officers will know where the deer came from.
-Once a wildlife officer records the incident, he or she also may know of a needy family in the area who would take the meat.
+But be sure to report it.
+The AGFC will issue you a confirmation for the vehicle collision so wildlife officers will know where the deer came from.

 Subscribe to Our Weekly Newsletter E-mails